TouK/nussknacker/docs/designingProcesses/FlinkCustomTransformers.md

 ![previous_value_window](../img/previous_value_window.png)

 Simple transformation which stores arbitrary value for given key.
 This element has two parameters:
-- keyBy - expression defining key for which we compute aggregate, e.g. `#input.userId`
+- groupBy - expression defining key for which we compute aggregate, e.g. `#input.userId`
 - value - stored value

 So, for example, given stream of events which contain users with their current location, when we set
-- keyBy is `#input.userId`
+- groupBy is `#input.userId`
 - value is `#input.location`
 then the value of output variable is the previous location for current user.
 If this is the first appearance of this user, **current** location will be returned